 Local search has become a hot topic in digital marketing over the past couple of years.
 In fact, typing “local search” into your search bar will yield a little more than 80 million results, so a few people must be interested.

-At Blue Compass, we work with a lot of local businesses, and it’s easy to see why local search and SEO has become such an important topic — people want to be found!
+At Blue Compass, we work with a lot of local businesses on improving Des Moines SEO keywords and tactics, and it’s easy to see why local search and SEO has become such an important topic — people want to be found!
 The nuances that surround local SEO can be overwhelming, but one of the easiest ways you can start your journey of appearing on the first page of search results is with Google My Business.

 We’ve covered local search optimization before, if you’re looking for information on how to set up a Google My Business (GMB) account, implement citations or local Schema markup, we highly suggest you check out our local SEO blog.